curlsloth/NYU-HPC-4-newbies/README.md

 You can modify the requested resources as you want.
 But the more you requested, the longer queue time will be.
 Also, there's a limit of resource you can request, see [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices?authuser=0#h.p_ID_142).

-As the script will save the output under `/scratch/<NetID>/pytorch-example/slurm_output/`, you will need to create a folder by running `mkdir /scratch/<NetID>/pytorch-example/slurm_output`
+As the script will save the output files under `/scratch/<NetID>/pytorch-example/slurm_output/`, you will need to create that folder by running `mkdir /scratch/<NetID>/pytorch-example/slurm_output`

 Now you can execute the script by running this line:
 ```